waweiwoowu/hanabi-iamjeff/hat-guessing/3_Suits_5-player_Conventions.md

 ### Color Blind

 * `play a 2nd-priorty card` means that player plays a playable card which has 2nd priorty.
+* If a player has three or more useful cards, only count the cards with highest and lowest points while giving a clue.
 * Information `5: a red card`, `6: a green card`, and `7: a blue card` is given to a known useful card (with lowest information point).

 | # mod 20 | action                                     | information                                                                    | person clued   | type of clue